On the Feasible Region of Efficient Algorithms for Attributed Graph Alignment: Introduction

-In this paper, we focus on the attributed graph alignment problem under the attributed {\er} graph pair model $\mathcal{G}(n,p,\su; m,q,\sa)$ first proposed in~\cite{Zhang--Wang--Wang2021}.
+In this paper, we focus on the attributed graph alignment problem under the attributed {\er} pair model $\mathcal{G}(n,p,\su; m,q,\sa)$, first proposed in~\cite{Zhang--Wang--Wang2021}.
 In this model, a base graph $G$ is generated on the vertex set $[n+m]$ where the vertices from the set $[n]$ represent \emph{users} and the rest of the vertices represent \emph{attributes}.
 Between each pair of users, an edge is generated independently and identically with probability $p$ to represent their connection.
 For each user-attribute pair, an edge is generated independently and identically with probability $q$ to represent their association.
 Note that there are no edges between attributes.
 The graph $G$ is then independently subsampled to two graphs $G_1$ and $G_2$, where each user-user edge is subsampled with probability $\su$ and each user-attribute edge is subsampled with probability $\sa$.
 To model the anonymization procedure, a random permutation $\Pi^*$ chosen uniformly at random is applied to the \emph{users} in $G_2$ to generate an anonymized version $G_2'$.
-Our goal in this model is to achieve exact alignment, i.e, exactly recovering the permutation $\Pi^*$ using $G_1$ and $G_2'$. {For the attributed graph alignment problem, and the graph alignment problem in general, two often asked questions are the following.
+Our goal in this model is to achieve exact alignment, i.e., to exactly recover the permutation $\Pi^*$ using $G_1$ and $G_2'$.

+For the attributed graph alignment problem, and the graph alignment problem in general, two often asked questions are the following.
 First, \emph{for what region of graph statistics is exact alignment feasible with unlimited computational power?} This region is usually referred to as the information-theoretically feasible region or the information-theoretic limits.
 Second, \emph{for what region of graph statistics is exact alignment feasible with polynomial-time algorithms?} This region is usually referred to as the feasible region of polynomial-time algorithms.
 Characterizing these two feasible regions and their relationship is of utmost importance to developing a fundamental understanding of the graph alignment problem.
-For the attributed graph alignment problem, the first question has been partially answered in~\cite{Zhang--Wang--Wang2021}, where the feasible region (achievability results) and infeasible region (converse results) are characterized with a gap in between in some regimes.
-However, the second question on the feasible region of polynomial-time algorithms has not been studied before, and it is the focus of this paper. }